Believe It, Live It, Let It Soak In (Colossians 3:16-17)

 Let the word of Christ dwell in you richly, teaching and admonishing one another in all wisdom, singing psalms and hymns and spiritual songs, with thankfulness in your hearts to God. ¹⁷And whatever you do, in word or deed, do everything in the name of the Lord Jesus, giving thanks to God the Father through him. —Colossians 3:16-17

-We are instructed that the Word of Christ is to dwell in believers through study, meditation, and application of the Word.
+Scripture says the Word of Christ is to dwell in believers through study, meditation, and application—living out the Word.
 If the Word of God is to dwell in us, it must first enter us.
 We are to believe it, live it, and let it soak in.
 God’s truths must be stored in our souls.
 When the words of Christ become a part of the believer, they come forth naturally as psalms (songs from the Old Testament), hymns (songs of praise to God), and spiritual songs (expressions of Bible truth) with thankfulness.
 We sing to please ourselves or others, but also to praise God.

-By allowing Christ to dwell in us, we can teach or instruct and admonish or counsel one another in all wisdom.
-Our singing praise to God should not be just for others to hear, but by singing from our hearts we worship God.
+By allowing Christ to dwell in us, we can teach or instruct, and admonish or counsel, one another in all wisdom.
+Our singing praise to God should not be just for others to hear, but in singing from our hearts, we worship God Himself.

 What then, brothers?
 When you come together, each one has a hymn, a lesson, a revelation, a tongue, or an interpretation.
 Let all things be done for building up.